 Then there are days like today that did not go as planned.

 I had blocked off in my notebook that I would be taking my 9-year-old and 6-year-old ice skating from 3:15–5:45, including travel time.
-But the 6-year-old announced after Quiet Time that he no longer wanted to go ice skating.
+But the 6-year-old announced after nap time that he no longer wanted to go ice skating.
 “Maybe next weekend,” was what he said.
-I suddenly had found free time in the afternoon.
+I had suddenly found free time in the afternoon.